 Ron guessed, “That must be how they're starting this year.”

 Ron guessed right because coming through the doors to the Great Hall were the first years lead by Rubeus Hagrid.
 He had been wearing his aging coat on the Hogsmeade platform but was now attired as none had ever seen him.
-Beneath a plain, dark brown jacket he wore a turtle-neck sweater the same tan color as his pants.
+Beneath a plain, dark brown jacket he wore a polo-neck sweater the same tan color as his pants.
 The four friends had seen the pants he was wearing in the Arcade Street clothes store, except, of course, not so huge.
 They were decorated by the rivets and thickly-sewn seams of the many pockets.
 The brass buckle of his wide leather belt was shaped like a Hippogriff.
 Everything was clean and fit well.

 What was most unbelievable was his shoes.
 Nothing that could fit Hagrid's feet could be anything but immense but compared to the great floppy boots they remembered this pair was merely peaking from beneath the cuff of his pants.
 Perhaps Madame Maxine had magicked Hagrid a new wardrobe, or even done some transfiguring work on his hair.
 You couldn't say he had anything like a haircut, it was more like a mane, but it was reasonably tidy.

 The first years followed.
-Some looked a little frightened but all were alternately keeping their eyes on Hagrid and gazing around, fascinated by the long tables, the thousands of candles suspended in air and the ceiling's magically-clear rendering of the sky.
+Some looked a little frightened but all were alternately keeping their eyes on Hagrid and gazing around, fascinated by the long tables, the thousands of candles suspended in air and the ceiling's magically-clear rendering of the brightly sparkling sky.
 Everyone in the room remembered that moment, their first view of the Great Hall, their arrival at Hogwarts.

 When Hagrid arrived at the head of the hall he stepped up to the platform before the podium and stood next to the three-legged stool.
-Reaching into his inside pocket and removing a scroll that could have fit in no one else's jacket, he turned to the first years saying, “Lin' up 'ere.
+Reaching into his inside pocket and removing a scroll that could have fit in no one else's jacket, he turned to the first years, “Lin' up 'ere.
 Good!
 When I call yer name, go right ter ta stool.
 I'll put the 'at on yer 'ead an' you'll be sorted.”

 He raised the scroll and read the first name, “Abigail Ashforth.”